craig-m/mpcontainer/README.md

 #### 📦 mpd

 [Music Player Daemon](https://www.musicpd.org/) is a music server that can be controlled with a (mpc) client.
-Can output a http audio stream.
+Can output vorbis audio stream over http.

 #### 📦 haproxy